taskiq-python/taskiq/docs/guide/getting-started.md

 ## Timeouts

-If you want to restrict amount of time you want to run task, just add timeout label to the task.
+If you want to restrict the amount of time you want to run a task, just add timeout label to the task.

 You can do it either with decorator or when calling the task.